bshall/VectorQuantizedVAE/README.md

 # Analysis of the Codebooks

-As demonstrated in the paper, the codebook matrices are low-dimensional, spanning only a fewer dimensions:
+As demonstrated in the paper, the codebook matrices are low-dimensional, spanning only a few dimensions:

 <p align="center">
     <img src="assets/variance_ratio.png?raw=true" alt="Explained Variance Ratio">